tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-model-int64rangepartitioninformation.md

 A discriminator property.
 Its value must be 'Int64Range' for objects of type 'Int64RangePartitionInformation'.

 ____
-### Id
+### `Id`
 __Type__: string (uuid) <br/>
 __Required__: No<br/>
 <br/>
 An internal ID used by Service Fabric to uniquely identify a partition.
 This is a randomly generated GUID when the service was created.
-The partition id is unique and does not change for the lifetime of the service.
-If the same service was deleted and recreated the ids of its partitions would be different.
+The partition ID is unique and does not change for the lifetime of the service.
+If the same service was deleted and recreated the IDs of its partitions would be different.

 ____
-### LowKey
+### `LowKey`
 __Type__: string <br/>
 __Required__: No<br/>
 <br/>
 Specifies the minimum key value handled by this partition.

 ____
-### HighKey
+### `HighKey`
 __Type__: string <br/>
 __Required__: No<br/>
 <br/>